Outline of the Canadian Armed Forces at the end of the Cold War: Mobile Command

 Mobile Command controlled all land force units based in Canada and trained and prepared ground troops for the deployment to Canadian Forces Europe.
 Mobile Command's major formations were two brigade groups and an ad hoc special service force.
-Recognisably an army formation but not under Mobile Command, 4 Canadian Mechanized Brigade Group was located in West Germany under the control of 1 Canadian Division (Forward) and Canadian Forces Europe.
+Recognisably an army formation but not under Mobile Command, 4 Canadian Mechanized Brigade Group was in West Germany under the control of 1 Canadian Division (Forward) and Canadian Forces Europe.
 Mobile Command also commanded 106 major and 25 minor reserve units of the Canadian Militia.
 Active forces amounted to 22,500 troops with 15,500 reserve forces.

 In case of war men Air Command's Air Transport Group would have flown about 1,400 men from 1 Canadian Mechanized Brigade Group to Germany to bring 4 Canadian Mechanized Brigade Group up to wartime strength, while 5 Canadian Mechanized Brigade Group would have been shipped over the Atlantic as reinforcements for 1 Canadian Division (Forward).
 Special Service Force would have contributed a battalion group centered around 1st Battalion, The Royal Canadian Regiment to NATO's Allied Mobile Force (Land) (AMF(L)).
 The Airborne Regiment was destined for defence operations in Canada.